Man arrested after ankle monitor places him at scene of deadly Clearwater drive-by shooting, police say

 Four passengers, Ivon Cobbs, 18, Marshae Walton, 31, Yvonne Sanders, 25, and Evers Maxie, 24, were rushed to local hospitals.
 Cobbs, died on his way to the hospital.
 Walton was said to be in critical condition.

+Police identified the suspect as 19-year-old Derriontae Ward, a “chronic offender” who has been arrested 37 times.

-The suspect, Derriontae Ward had been out on bond when the shooting occurred.
-His court-ordered GPS ankle monitor placed him at the scene of the crime, police said.
+Police said Ward was out on bond when the shooting occurred, and that his court-ordered GPS ankle monitor placed him at the scene of the crime.
 It also showed that he and the group were at the same restaurant before the shooting.
 Ward cut off his ankle monitor the next day, police said.

 Ward was arrested at a family member’s home in Largo on Wednesday.
 He faces one count of first-degree murder and three counts of attempted first-degree murder.